AndrewZinc/Expect_Life/README.md

 ## Analysis Phase

 ### Clustering Analysis
 A key factor in the clustering analysis was the structure of the Social Security System (SSS) info that was presented to the Machine Learning Models.
-The SSS data was reviewed and the terminology used to identify the system components was standardized.
+The SSS data was reviewed and the terminology used to identify the system components were standardized.
 The data was then prepared in a simple list format: Country - [SSS list].
 After this a `coded` version of the information was prepared, where the SSS components were separated and placed into columns according to the number of components.

 An initial review of popular clustering models was perfomed, and several Jupyter notebooks were created to generate data for side-by-side comparison of the model output.
 The analysis was performed using different Primary Component Analysis methods (PCA, IPCA, and KernelIPCA) as well as different scalers (StandardScaler, MinMaxScaler, and RobustScaler).